directus-labs/guest-authoring/sveltekit-authentication/index.md

 As you see we also change the layout based on the login state and already add a logout endpoint for later usage.

-A simple example to use the Directus SDK on the client now is to change the users email in the profile page.
-For this let's revisit the profile page and adapt it:
+A simple example to use the Directus SDK on the client is now to change the users email in the profile page.
+Do the following changes to the profile component:

 ```svelte [/(protected)/profile/+page.svelte]
 <script>